dms-view/dms-view.github.io/dataupload.md

 You can see the protein file used in the default <a href="https://dms-view.github.io" target="_blank">`dms_view`</a> view [HERE](https://raw.githubusercontent.com/dms-view/dms-view.github.io/master/4O5N_trimer.pdb).

-## metadata file
+## description file

-The metadata file is a [markdown file](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+The description file is a [markdown file](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-You can use the metadata file to explain your experiment, acknowledge contributors, or make analysis notes.
+You can use the description file to explain your experiment, acknowledge contributors, or make analysis notes.

 You can see the protein file used in the default <a href="https://dms-view.github.io" target="_blank">`dms_view`</a> view [HERE](https://github.com/dms-view/dms-view.github.io/blob/master/lee2019mapping.md).